FrancescoNottingham/GEh5_extraction/README.md

 # Details

-Given the directory of an exam (example shown below) the script will move, rename and create a .json file for each .h5 file found in the folder (or within folders of the folder)
+Given the directory of an exam (example shown below) the script will move, rename and create a .json file for each .h5 file found in the folder (or within folders of the folder) in an output folder specified.

 ![](Input-directory.png) ![](Output-directory.png)

+## Usage

+python GEh5_script.py \<input directory\> \<output directory\>

 ## Naming convention

 The naming convention used is: _Series_**(number)**_\_YYYYMMDD.h5_